Akohjesse/Akohjesse/README.md

  # I'm Jesse
-- 🔭 I’m a Front End Developer
+- 🔭 I’m a Front End Developer, with an edge for building interfaces for the next gen users.
 - 🌱 I’m currently building around VueJs.
-I currently work at PathNg.
+I currently work at [PathNg](https://twitter.com/thepath_ng).
 - I have so many projects oriented on webAr, Math js libraries, css toolkits and so on;
--  if you want to work with me please hit me up on twitter [twitter](https://twitter.com/jesseakoh)
+-  if you want to work with me please hit me up on [twitter](https://twitter.com/jesseakoh)